Table of Contents

 Give them what they want

 To get people to click on your ad and visit your landing page, you need to offer something they want or need.
-And that offer should be appropriate for the stage in the patient journey you are targeting.
+And that offer should be appropriate for the stage in the patient journey you are targeting with your online marketing for dentists.

 The awareness stage describes people who are just discovering you and your dental practice for the first time.
 They may also be trying to determine if they need to seek dental care.
 Since this is your opportunity to make a first impression, you might want to offer a helpful guide or other type of download that they will find useful and that will showcase your expertise.